Easy, no alcohol, no bake berry tiramisu trifle made with Mascarpone cream cheese, lady fingers and a blackberry blueberry puree.

-Basically I replaced the espresso in the recipe with a homemade blackberry and blueberry sauce.
+Basically I replaced the espresso in the recipe with a homemade blackberry and blueberry sauce to die for!

 I dipped the lady fingers in the liquid from the berries, then folded the berries in half of the mascarpone cream cheese mixture.
 Magic I tell ya !